peterkappus/panoflex/README.md

 - Ween ourselves off of bootstrap and just use the standard GOV.UK CSS.

 ### DONE (AKA "What's new?")
+- Pretty doughnut graphs (via Google charts) showing distribution of delivery status within a group/team/person/SDP/etc
+- Click a name and see all goals owned by that person
+- Capture monthly (or weekly?) local backups
+- Ability to show only SDP goals
+- Hide scores & scoring functionality (make scores optional)
+- When reporting, add requirement to select a status:, Not Started (default), On-track, Off-track, Significant Delay/Issue, Delivered- Implement new "box-based" UI (see Lucy F's mockup)
 - Add ability to report progress at all levels.
 - Add ability to flag a goal as belonging to the SDP (+ tests)
 - Assign "owners" to goals who can update progress.